IUPAC Color Books

-The International Union of Pure and Applied Chemistry (IUPAC) publishes many books which contain its complete list of definitions.
-The definitions are divided initially into seven IUPAC Colour Books: Gold, Green, Blue, Purple, Orange, White, and Red.
-There is also an eighth book, the "Silver Book".
+The IUPAC Color Books are a collection of books produced by the International Union of Pure and Applied Chemistry (IUPAC), containing its complete list of definitions.
+Although the colors are not the formal names of these books, they are commonly referred to simply by color by chemists.
+The set consists of eight volumes: Green, Red, Blue, Purple, Orange, Silver, White, and Gold.

 Blue Book

-Nomenclature of Organic Chemistry, commonly referred to by chemists as the Blue Book, is a collection of recommendations on organic chemical nomenclature published at irregular intervals by the International Union of Pure and Applied Chemistry (IUPAC).
+The Blue Book, formally titled Nomenclature of Organic Chemistry, is a collection of recommendations on organic chemical nomenclature.
+Updates are published at irregular intervals.
 A full edition was published in 1979, an abridged and updated version of which was published in 1993 as A Guide to IUPAC Nomenclature of Organic Compounds.
 Both of these are now out-of-print in their paper versions, but are available free of charge in electronic versions.
 After the release of a draft version for public comment in 2004 and the publication of several revised sections in the journal Pure and Applied Chemistry, a fully revised version was published in print in 2013.

 Gold Book

 The front cover of the second edition of the Compendium of Chemical Terminology.

-The Compendium of Chemical Terminology is a book published by the International Union of Pure and Applied Chemistry (IUPAC) containing internationally accepted definitions for terms in chemistry.
-Work on the first edition was initiated by Victor Gold, thus spawning its informal name: the Gold Book.
+The Gold Book, formally titled Compendium of Chemical Terminology, contains internationally accepted definitions for terms in chemistry.
+Work on the first edition was initiated by Victor Gold, thus spawning its informal name.

-The first edition was published in 1987 (ISBN 0-63201-765-1) and the second edition (ISBN 0-86542-684-8), edited by A. D. McNaught and A. Wilkinson, was published in 1997.
-A slightly expanded version of the Gold Book is also freely searchable online.
+The first edition was published in 1987 (ISBN 0-63201-765-1).
+The second (ISBN 0-86542-684-8), edited by A. D. McNaught and A. Wilkinson, was published in 1997.
+A slightly expanded version is also freely searchable online.
 Translations have also been published in French, Spanish and Polish.

 Green Book

-Quantities, Units and Symbols in Physical Chemistry, commonly known as the Green Book, is a compilation of terms and symbols widely used in the field of physical chemistry.
+The Green Book, formally titled Quantities, Units and Symbols in Physical Chemistry, is a compilation of terms and symbols widely used in the field of physical chemistry.
 It also includes a table of physical constants, tables listing the properties of elementary particles, chemical elements, and nuclides, and information about conversion factors that are commonly used in physical chemistry.

-The most recent edition is the third edition (ISBN 978-0-85404-433-7), originally published by IUPAC in 2007.
+The most recent is the third edition (ISBN 978-0-85404-433-7), originally published by IUPAC in 2007.
 A second printing of the third edition was released in 2008; this printing made several minor revisions to the 2007 text.
 A third printing of the third edition was released in 2011.
 The text of the third printing is identical to that of the second printing.